Change Your Image

 Anyone with knowledge of trauma survivors knows that retelling a traumatic story is not always a good course for the survivor.
 Using the figurines to depict the worst moments witnessed by the film maker facilitates the story in a way that is more separate.
 The separateness allows the survivor to engage without traumatising themselves further.
 Bravo to the film maker for finding the means by which to bear witness.
 This is one of those films where the form is the most significant feature of the film.

-Accompanying the stunning visuals, which includes archive footage and photographs also, is a narrator whose narration is spare and poetic.
+Accompanying the stunning visuals, which includes archive footage and photographs also, is a narrator whose speech is spare and poetic.
 I stopped my DVD and wrote out many of the lines; so simply and beautifully did they express a thought or feeling.
 One of the most important underpins some of the motivation for making the film:

 "To hang on you must hide within yourself a strength, a memory, an idea that no one can take from you.
 For if a picture can be stolen, a thought cannot."